Sway is used to control and dampen the effects of the Force of Inertia.

 Sway is a biomechanical necessity used to counteract inertial forces during turn and/or rise in ballroom dance.

-When the dancer is turning at velocity \(v\), the apparent inertial force felt outward (from the rotating frame) is:
+When the dancer is turning at velocity\(v\), the apparent inertial force felt outward (from the rotating frame) is:

-\[ F_c = \frac{mv^2}{r}\]
+\[ F_c = \dfrac{mv^2}{r}\]

 This acts laterally on the CoM, creating a torque:

-\[ \tau_{\text{inertia}} = F_c \cdot h = \frac{mv^2}{r} \cdot h\]
+\[ \tau_{\text{inertia}} = F_c \cdot h = \dfrac{mv^2}{r} \cdot h\]

 \[ x = h \cdot \sin(\theta)\]